joshwyatt/free-lesson/README.md

 # Learn to Code - JavaScript and Web Development Basics

-By the end of this article you will be able to:
+By the end of this lesson you will be able to:

 - Give a high level description of modern web applications
 - Describe why JavaScript is uniquely relevant to web development
+- Be able to speak about JavaScript functions
+- Be able to use some built-in JavaScript functions
+- Be able to define and use your own functions

 ## Modern Web Applications